DataPools/HQAPG/README.md

 Tool that automatically grabs questions through HQTrivia's websocket and googles them.

 # Dependencies
-..* Selenium
+* Selenium
-..* Web Driver Manager (Automatically downloads ChromeDriver)
+* Web Driver Manager (Automatically downloads ChromeDriver)
+* Unirest
+* NV-Websocket-Client

 # Bearer Token
 Input your bearer token in HQAPG.java.
 You can get your bearer token with a mitm proxy like Charles.